 Buying a brand new house is exciting… but it can also be a little overwhelming, especially if you’ve never done it before.
 Most likely, the home you’ll purchase with us is either finished or nearly completed, meaning that in many cases you can be in your new home within 30-45 days!
 Still, you may be interested in understanding our home building process.

 Home construction typically takes between 150 to 170 days, depending on the floor plan, material availablity and weather conditions during the building process.

 Within this timeframe, house construction will follow the eight steps below.

 1. Start with a solid foundation — dig & prepare the basement

-2. Add the rough frame for your dream house
+2. Add the rough frame

 We then construct the wooden shell of the house.
 We wrap the house in a protective barrier that prevents rain and snow from entering the house while letting moisture out.
 The roof, windows and exterior doors are then installed.